nferraz/st/README.md

 #### How about "R", Octave and other analytical tools?

-"R" and Octave are integrated suites of software for data manipulation, calculation and graphical display.
+"R" and Octave are integrated suites for data manipulation, calculation and graphical display.

-They provide a wide variety of numerical functions (linear and nonlinear modelling, statistical tests, time-series analysis, classification, clustering, etc).
+They provide a wide variety of numeric and analytic methods (linear and nonlinear modelling, statistical tests, time-series analysis, classification, clustering, etc).

 "st" is a simpler solution for simpler problems, focused on descriptive